Family Physicians Working in Emergency Medicine Can Distinguish Themselves With BCEM Certification

 A BCEM-certified physician is one who has demonstrated competency in emergency medicine by passing a psychometrically sound written and oral exam.
 Furthermore, through BCEM certification, Diplomates improve their qualifications for leadership positions in emergency medicine and acquire credentials that strengthen their ability to prevent and fight litigation.

+To be eligible to apply for initial board certification with the BCEM, an applicant must first satisfy the general requirements of the ABPS.
+These include graduation from a recognized U.S. or Canadian allopathic or osteopathic college of medicine and possession of a valid and unrestricted license to practice medicine in the United States, its territories, or Canada.
+The BCEM has its own eligibility requirements.
 If you are a family physician with emergency medicine experience who wants a well-deserved career boost, contact the ABPS.
 We can give you information about the eligibility requirements for BCEM certification as well as more details about the advantages of earning this nationally recognized distinction.